 The Snape Building which used to be occupied by civil engineering was demolished to make way for a new Teaching and Learning Building (TLB).
 Construction of this new building, which will house the Department of Construction Economics and Management (CEM) and will include nine multifunctional lecture theatres, a micro-lab, and a satellite campus of the Library Knowledge Commons, started in 2013.

 The civil engineering laboratories as well as a new, spacious teaching laboratory will be housed in the basement of the building.
 Civil Engineering staff and postgraduate students occupy the offices in the south end of the NEB.
 The main gains to the faculty are the state-of-the-art lecture theatres (which will be part of the TLB), more space for the Departments of ChemicalEngineering and the School of Architecture, Planning and Geomatics (through the move of CEM), and a dedicated Surface Science laboratory (for the electron microscopes) shared between three faculties and situated between the two larger buildings.

-> The new building, which is expected to be completed in 2016, will not only supply an additional 400-seater "state of the art" lecture theatre to the University but also a much-needed social space and a gateway to the southern end of Campus.
+The new building, which was completed in 2016, will not only supply an additional 400-seater "state of the art" lecture theatre to the University but also a much-needed social space and a gateway to the southern end of Campus.

-> UCT is also a founder member and donor to the Groote Schuur Community Improvement District (GSCID) which aims to deal with neighbourhood crime, grime, transport and housing problems that are faced by students, residents and businesses along a lengthy strip of the Main Road, from Dean Street in Newlands to Anzio Road in Observatory.
+UCT is also a founder member and donor to the Groote Schuur Community Improvement District (GSCID) which aims to deal with neighbourhood crime, grime, transport and housing problems that are faced by students, residents and businesses along a lengthy strip of the Main Road, from Dean Street in Newlands to Anzio Road in Observatory.